What Are My Monthly Living Expenses You Ask?

+*Note: This article was written in January of 2019.
 This is a question that I am asked quite a bit and mainly from people who are considering life on the road either seasonally or full-time.
-Currently, my living expenses hover around $800 a month (this is in U.S. dollars and includes medical and dental insurance) or less than $10,000 a year.
-With that said,...
+Currently, my living expenses hover around $800 a month (this is in U.S. dollars and includes medical and dental insurance)...
 Continue Reading →

 Off the Beaten Path: Mistaya Canyon – Banff National Park, Alberta, Canada